nrfconnect/sdk-nrf/doc/nrf/ug_esb.rst

 A PTX can select that individual packets that are transmitted to the PRX do not require an ACK to be sent in return from the PRX.
-This decision is taken by the application when uploading a packet to the TX FIFO using the :cpp:member:`esb_payload::noack` field of the :cpp:class:`esb_payload` parameter that is passed to the :cpp:func:`esb_write_payload` function.
+This decision is taken by the application when uploading a packet to the TX FIFO using the :cpp:member:`esb_payload::noack` field of the :cpp:class:`esb_payload` parameter that is passed to the :c:func:`esb_write_payload` function.

 When the PRX receives a packet that does not require an ACK, it does not send an ACK packet to the PTX, and as a result the PTX will continue retransmitting the packet until the maximum number of allowed retransmission attempts is reached.